undergrad-partner-school

 Admissions

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 3,446 in 2023.
-Pennsylvania College of Technology has an official test-optional admission policy but takes into consideration standardized test scores if the applicant decides to submit them.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 3,736 in 2024.
+Pennsylvania College of Technology has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the student.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively noncompetitive.

 Test Scores

-19% of first-time, first-year degree-seeking students submitted their SAT scores for admission, and 1% submitted ACT scores, out of the overall number of those who submitted test scores.
-The percent of new students who submitted ACT Composite scores in the range between 24-29 was 17, 67 in the range between 18-23 and 16 between 12-17.
+14% of first-time, first-year degree-seeking students submitted their SAT scores for admission, and 1% submitted ACT scores, out of the overall number of those who submitted test scores.
+The percent of incoming freshmen who submitted ACT Composite scores in the range between 30-36 was 13, 62 between 24-29, 25 in the range between 18-23, and 16 between 12-17.

 The latest reported average GPA of the enrolled students was 3.14.
-That means that you need a GPA that's above average in order to get into Pennsylvania College of Technology.
+This implies that you'll probably need a GPA above the average to secure admission.

 Average Test Scores